richsnyder/fzmq/doc/zmq_errno.md

 Name
 ----

-zmq_errno - retrieve value of errno for the calling thread
+zmq_errno - retrieve the value of errno for the calling thread

 Synopsis